makoit/fastapi_mongo_example_project/README.md

 - add unit tests
 - do not expose database ID's -> create UUID's and use them
 - API Doc -> response definition for each endpoint (404 not for each endpoint necessary)
-- add auth functionality with jwt
-- app config and credentials non in plain text
+- app config and credentials non in plain text (env or hashed)
 - add https
+- add logging